 Collection Calls Will Likely Continue

-In some cases, the lender may continue to try to collect the debt that you owe on its own.
+In some cases, the debt collector lender may continue to try to collect the debt that you owe on its own.
 It may also enlist the help of a collection agency to contact you on the lender’s behalf.
-A third option is to sell the debt to a collection agency for a fraction of the original amount.
+A third option is to sell the debt to a collection agency for a fraction of the full amount owed.
 Lenders typically do this when they’ve exhausted all other avenues and have deemed it no longer worth the cost and effort.

 Regardless of who is trying to collect, though, you’re not off the hook.
 In some cases, the collection tactics may even get more aggressive.
 This is especially the case if a collection agency gets involved.